-In addition to eating these beneficial anti-inflammatory foods, stay away from foods that can make pelvic pain worse.
+In addition to eating these beneficial anti-inflammatory foods, stay away from foods that can make pain in the pelvic region worse.
 This include inflammatory packaged foods, artificially sweetened foods and beverages, excessive alcohol and refined carbohydrates.

 Quercetin is a flavonoid antioxidant that helps to fight inflammation and free radical damage.
-Taking a quercetin supplement may help to treat the underlying cause of pelvic pain, especially if it’s caused by inflammatory conditions.
+Taking a quercetin supplement may help to treat the underlying cause of pain in the pelvis, especially if it’s caused by inflammatory conditions.
 A 2011 study published in The Urologic Clinics of North America found that quercetin was helpful for patients with organ-specific complaints involving the bladder or prostate, and pelvic floor spasms.
 (26)

 Quercetin supplements are available online and in many health food or vitamin shops.
 You can also get quercetin from foods like apples, peppers, blueberries, cherries, leafy greens, green tea, red wine and olive oil.

 There are many possible causes of pelvic pain and some of these conditions are serious.
 Make an appointment with your health care provider to determine the cause of your pain.
-Remember, pelvic pain is a symptom and not a condition.
+Remember, pain in the pelvic region is a symptom and not a condition.
 So it can only be treated properly if you know what’s causing the pain in the first place.

 - Pelvic pain is continuous or intermittent pain that occurs in the pelvic area or lower abdomen.
 It causes the limitation of daily activities or a reduced quality of life.

-- The worldwide prevalence of pelvic pain ranges between 5.7 and 26.6 percent.
+- The worldwide prevalence of pelvis pain ranges between 5.7 and 26.6 percent.

 - There are many possible causes of pelvic pain for both men and women.
 It can be caused by an infection, an issue with non-reproductive internal organs, like the colon or bladder, or for women, a problem with a reproductive organ.
 Stress or traumatic experiences, like sexual abuse, can also cause pelvic pain.

-- Conventional treatment for pelvic pain depends on the cause of the issue.
+- Conventional treatment depends on the cause of the issue.
 Some common methods of treatment include NSAIDs, muscle relaxants and hormone therapy.
 In severe cases, surgery may be necessary.

-- Natural treatments for pelvic pain include chiropractic care, physical therapy and pelvic floor exercises, biofeedback therapy, cognitive behavioral therapy, yoga, acupuncture, anti-inflammatory diet and quercetin.
+- Natural treatments include chiropractic care, physical therapy and pelvic floor exercises, biofeedback therapy, cognitive behavioral therapy, yoga, acupuncture, anti-inflammatory diet and quercetin.